 MAKE THE DOUGH

-- To a small container add the lukewarm water, instant dry yeast, and sugar.
-Stir and let the yeast activate (bloom) for 2 minutes.
+- To a small container, add lukewarm water, instant dry yeast, and sugar.
+Stir and set aside for one minute.

-- To a large mixing bowl add the flour and the salt.
-Stir the flours together with a wooden spoon then add the yeast mixture.
+- To a large mixing bowl, add flour and salt.
+Stir to combine.Add the yeast-water mixture, olive oil, and mix with a wooden spoon till you have a wet and sticky dough (about 2 minutes).